Guadeloupe: 18th–19th centuries

 In 1802, a French expeditionary force under Antoine Richepanse arrived in Guadeloupe, prompting a rebellion led by black officers who had until then been the de facto rulers of the colony.
 Richepanse and his troops acted quickly against the rebels, culminating in the Battle of Matouba on 28 May 1802.
 Realising they had no chance of success, Louis Delgrès and his followers committed mass suicide by deliberately exploding their gunpowder stores.
 A consular decree published on 6 July 1802 discreetly ordered the reestablishment of slavery in Guadeloupe.
 An insurgency against the French, who officially reestablished slavery in Guadeloupe on 14 May 1803, continued until 1804.
-In 1810, the British captured the island again, handing it over to Sweden under the 1813 Treaty of Stockholm.
+In 1810, the British captured the island again, ceding it to Sweden under the 1813 Treaty of Stockholm.
+However, the Swedes never took formal possession of the island, which remained under British military occupation.

 In the 1814 Treaty of Paris, Sweden ceded Guadeloupe to France, giving rise to the Guadeloupe Fund.
 In 1815, the Treaty of Vienna acknowledged French control of Guadeloupe.

 Slavery was abolished in the French Empire in 1848, though the island's landed interests imposed strict regulations on the rights of emancipated slaves to "support themselves as subsistence farmers, work irregularly, and to change jobs freely".
 After 1854, indentured labourers from the French colony of Pondicherry, and, with permission from the British government, India more broadly, were brought in: some 41,000 total.
 Emancipated slaves had the vote from 1849, but French nationality and the vote were not granted to Indian citizens until 1923, when a long campaign, led by Henry Sidambarom, finally achieved success.